Lopezjose124/Java-Practice/General Practice/README.md

 asks the user if they would like to enter another set of numbers.
 When the user is done entering sets the program will calculate the average of all the largest and smallest values.
 Finally it displays the information to the user the user.

+### LbsToKg

+As the name of the program states, this program asks the user to enter a weight in pounds and converts it to kilograms.